LeadSeason/Dude-Ajanseuranta-Frontend/README.md

 # Dude!
 AjanSeruanta Frontend

+[!NOTE]
+Archiving this since Dude project has ended some time ago.

 ## About
 This front end does not require to be ran in node so it can be built.
 Uses bootstrap 5.3 alpha for style